isc-projects/kea/doc/sphinx/arm/ext-radius.rst

 -  ``use-message-authenticator`` (default ``true`` when the protocol is not ``TLS``) - add a Message-Authenticator attribute in all sent messages and require it in all received messages.
-This can use use as a temporary measure against the BLAST vulnerability.
+This can use use as a short-term mitigation against the BLAST vulnerability but works only recent versions of RADIUS servers which can be configured to put the attribute in all responses.

 Two services are supported: